Apologies, but no results were found for the requested archive. Perhaps searching will help find a related post.

-A ticket to enter through the Cumberland Street Gate to see the launching and a "Model USS Connecticut Propeller" probably a gift to a senior person at the shipyard or naval officer.
+Below is a "Model USS Connecticut Propeller" probably a gift to a senior person at the shipyard or naval officer.
 Includes the launch date and "HP.
 Cyl 32-1/2, IP -53.
 2 LP.
 Each 61.
-Stroke 48.16.500 HP" Size is approximately 6" wide and 5" high on swivel base.
+Stroke 48.16.500 HP" Size is approximately 6" wide and 5" high, solid brass and nickel plated, on swivel base.
+In the center is a ticket to see the Launching of the Connecticut on September 29, 1904 at the New York Navy Yard.
+This ticket was good at the Cumberland Street Gate.

-with the battleship fleet from hampton roads to magdalena bay
+with the battleshi fleet from hampton roads to magdelena bay

 This is an interesting publication written by Chief Yeoman William Donohue of the USS Connecticut and published by Tucker, Dick & McMullen, the USS Connecticut press.
 The publication is 24 pages long and includes information and photographs from each port of the first leg of the cruise.
 Unfortunately, from the way it was bound, I am not able to scan each page without causing damage.

-This is the Christmas dinner menu for the Connecticut during the cruise, just after leaving Ceylon.
-On the back is the Ship's Itinerary as it was planned at the time.
-It would be revised after the Earthquake at Messina.
+This is the Christmas dinner menu for the Connecticut, during the cruise The ship had just left Ceylon and was on the way to pass through the Suez Canal.
+On the back is the Ship's Itinerary as it was planned at the time, showing all of the port visits before Admiral Sperry would be tasked with responding to the Earthquake at Messina.
+"Roast Australian Turkey," "Cold Roast Beef," and "Strawberry Short Cake."